GabrieleGhisleni/EnergyProject/README.md

 ```

 Now the application can be run for the very first time!
 Open the CLI of your PC and go to the folder that was just
 created.
-Once you are there, type the following command:
+Once you are there, type the on of following command:

+- If you do not want to see many logs messages (from mysql, mqtt, redis and django images):

+C:\..\your_fresh_directory > `docker-compose up web_app -d
+&& docker-compose up mysql -d
+&& docker-compose up mqtt -d
+&& docker-compose up redis -d
+&& docker-compose up
+`

+- Otherwhise:
 C:\..\your_fresh_directory> `docker-compose up`

 Follow the printing statement and click on the hyperlink displayed at the end!